 If you are experiencing longer drops, especially gaps in recording power data after stopping or coasting, we suggest trying a different app in order to improve your power recordings.
 For apps using the ANT+ connection, you may try an alternate all using Bluetooth 4.0 to connect to see if you gain a more stable connection.

 Try another location

-If you are experiencing drop out while riding indoors, the signal may be being interrupted by another wireless signal in your house such as your WiFi router, Apple TV, Chromecast, or other electronics like a microwave oven.
+If you are experiencing dropouts while riding indoors, the signal may be being interrupted by another wireless signal in your house, such as your Wi-Fi router, Apple TV, Chromecast, or other electronics like a microwave oven.
 For most, simply relocating your trainer or rollers a few feet further away from the router should help the issue.
 For Apple TV and other streaming television services, it may be hard to eliminate interference while still streaming, in which case switching to a head unit utilizing Bluetooth may be the best option to completely eliminate interference.
-It may take some minor experimentation to completely eliminate the crossing signals, but this stabilize all data on indoor riding since these interruptions affect all ANT+ sensors.
+It may take some minor experimentation to completely eliminate the crossing signals, but this stabilizes all data on indoor riding since these interruptions affect all ANT+ sensors.

-ANT+ Adapters can be very sensitive to direction, distance, and any obstacles between the ANT+ adapter and the power meter sensor in addition to being prone to interference when located too closely to other electronics.
-If you are only experiencing drop outs and poor connectivity when riding indoors using one of these adapters, we recommend trouble shooting a few different things to try and optimize your connection.
+ANT+ adapters can be very sensitive to direction, distance, and any obstacles between the ANT+ adapter and the power meter sensor in addition to being prone to interference when located too close to other electronics.
+If you are only experiencing dropouts and poor connectivity when riding indoors using one of these adapters, we recommend troubleshooting a few different things to try and optimize your connection.

 Using a USB extension cord to move the adapter closer to the device may improve connectivity by moving it closer and allowing for less interference.